-- f.
-Log in to the Cloudera Manager Admin Console and restart the Cloudera Management Service. - a.
-Select Clusters > Cloudera Management Service. - b.
-Select Actions > Restart. - 6.
-Distribute and activate the new parcel on your cluster. - a.
-Log in to the Cloudera Manager Admin Console. - b.
-Click Hosts > Parcels in the main navigation bar. - c.
-Add the Cloudera Data Science Workbench parcel repository URL to Cloudera Manager. - 1.
-On the Parcels page, click Configuration. - 2.
-In the Remote Parcel Repository URLs list, click the addition symbol to create a new row. - 3.
-Enter the path to the repository. - 4.
-Click Save Changes. - d.
+- 4. Click Save Changes. - d.
 Go back to the Hosts > Parcels page.
 The latest parcel should now appear in the set of parcels available for download.
 Click Download.
 Once the download is complete, click Distribute to distribute the parcel to all the CDH hosts in your cluster.
 Then click Activate.
-On the pop-up screen, click OK.
-For more detailed information on each of these tasks, see Managing Parcels. - 7.
+On the pop-up screen, select Activate Only and click OK.
+For more detailed information on each of these tasks, see Managing Parcels. - 8.
 Run the Prepare Node command on all Cloudera Data Science Workbench hosts. - 1.
 Before you run Prepare Node, you must make sure that the command is allowed to install all the required packages on your cluster.
 This is controlled by the Install Required Packages property. - 1.
 Navigate to the CDSW service. - 2.
 Click Configuration. - 3.
 Search for the Install Required Packages property.
 If this property is enabled, you can move on to the next step and run Prepare Node.